 The underwriting discounts and commissions per share are equal to the public offering price per share of common stock less the amount paid by the underwriter to the selling stockholder per share of common stock or the amount paid by us if the underwriter's option is exercised.
-The underwriting discounts and commissions are 2.5% of the offering price.
+The underwriting discounts and commissions are % of the offering price.
 We and the selling stockholder have agreed to pay the underwriter the following discounts and commissions, assuming either no exercise or full exercise by the underwriter of its option to purchase additional shares of common stock from us:

+Total l Fees

+Without With Full

+Exercise of Exercise of

+Fee per Underwriter's Underwriter's

-Fee per share Without Exercise of Underwriter's Option With Full Exercise of Underwriter's Option Discounts and commissions paid by the selling stockholder(1) \$1.00 \$5,643,129 \$5,643,129 Discounts and commissions paid by us(1) \$1.00 \$ - \$ 864,469
+share Option Option

+Discounts and commissions paid by the selling stockholder \$ \$ \$

+Discounts and commissions paid by us \$ \$ - \$